Enter a search term above and press Enter to start the search. Press Esc to cancel.

 Campaigns & Hunting

-Whether it's biodiversity, landscape, animals, drinking water, food, or transport, the farmers' association, shaped by the SVP (Swiss People's Party), cultivates its own particular interests.
+Whether biodiversity, landscape, animals, drinking water, food, transport — the Farmers' Union, shaped by the SVP, cultivates its own vested interests.

-Federal Councillor Albert Rösti has proven once again that he is incapable of making competent decisions on technically demanding issues.
+Federal Councillor Albert Rösti has once again demonstrated that he is incapable of making competent decisions on technically demanding issues.

-He is an anti-climate activist and anti-nature activist, writes republik.ch .
+He is an anti-climate and anti-nature protectionist, writes republik.ch.

-And the farmers' president, Markus Ritter, who is partly responsible for these misdeeds, still wants more – unfortunately not what corresponds to common sense.
+And farmers' president Markus Ritter, who bears co-responsibility for these disgraceful acts, still wants more — unfortunately not what common sense would dictate.

-This very same SVP party is largely responsible for the fact that, for example, around 84 million farm animals were slaughtered in Switzerland in 2022.
-That's 7 million animals every month, 230,500 per day, 9,600 per hour, 160 per minute, and 2.7 every second!
-These are the same people who loudly complain whenever wolves attack livestock, often in unprotected herds.
-Last year, 1,706 animals were killed.
+This very SVP bears significant co-responsibility for the fact that, for example, around 84 million livestock in 2022 were slaughtered in Switzerland.
+That is 7 million animals every month, 230,500 per day, 9,600 per hour, 160 per minute and 2.7 every second!
+These are the same people who loudly and vulgarly complain whenever wolves kill livestock in mostly unprotected herds.
+Last year: 1,706 animals.

-The agricultural sector that produces these mountains of meat is extremely harmful to the climate.
-It causes well over half of the methane emissions from the entire agricultural sector, which in turn generates around 12.4 percent of Switzerland's greenhouse gases.
-Furthermore, the cultivation of animal feed occupies around 60% of agricultural land in Switzerland, while an additional 1.2 million tons of animal feed are imported annually, as reported by the Beobachter on May 19, 2023 .
+The agricultural sector that produces these mountains of meat is enormously harmful to the climate.
+It causes well over half of the methane emissions from agriculture as a whole, which itself accounts for around 12.4 percent of Switzerland's greenhouse gases.
+The cultivation of animal feed also occupies around 60% of agricultural land in this country, while an additional 1.2 million tonnes of feed are imported per year, writes der Beobachter on 19 May 2023.

-The fact that more and more animals are killed for meat each year is a perpetual ethical catastrophe.
-No other animal welfare issue affects so many animals.
+The fact that more and more animals are killed for meat year after year is an ongoing ethical catastrophe.
+No other animal welfare problem affects so many animals.

-Speciesism devalues animals solely based on their species.
-This creates the conditions for the exploitation, torture, and killing of sentient beings for human purposes as a matter of course.
+Through speciesism, animals are devalued solely on the basis of their species membership.
+This creates the basis for sentient beings to be exploited, tortured and killed for human purposes as a matter of course.
 Speciesism and racism go hand in hand.

-• 82% of agricultural subsidies go towards the production of animal-based foods, only 18% towards crop production.
+• 82% of agricultural subsidies flow into the production of animal-based foods, with only 18% going to crop farming.

-• The federal government invests 6 million Swiss francs of taxpayers' money annually in meat advertising.
+• The federal government invests 6 million francs of taxpayers' money annually in meat advertising.

-• 1.2 million tons of animal feed are imported annually.
-This requires an area of arable land twice the size of the entire Swiss arable land.
+• 1.2 million tonnes of feed are imported annually.
+This requires arable land equal in size to the entire Swiss arable land area.

 • The environmental targets for agriculture set by the federal government have been continuously missed for over 10 years.

-Comparing tradespeople with farmers ultimately reveals that farmers are a marginal phenomenon and insignificant to the Swiss economy.
-Agriculture and forestry employ only 3.1 percent of the total workforce in Switzerland.
-These workers generate 0.7 percent of the country's total economic output, yet they receive 3 billion francs in subsidies.
+When comparing tradespeople with farmers, the conclusion is that farmers are a marginal phenomenon and insignificant to the Swiss economy.
+Agriculture and forestry employ only 3.1 percent of all working people in Switzerland.
+They generate 0.7 percent of the country's total economic output.
+Yet they receive 3 billion in compensation payments.

 The city dweller

-Every city dweller, with or without family, living in a cramped rented apartment and working a 42-hour week, rubs their eyes in disbelief when they drive through the countryside or into the mountains.
-Large, ultra-modern farmhouses with solar panels on the roofs, expensive fleets of vehicles—and yet you always hear the residents of these houses complaining.
+Every city dweller, with or without a family, living in a cramped rental apartment with a 42-hour working week, rubs their eyes when driving through the countryside or into the mountains.
+Large, state-of-the-art farmhouses with solar panels on the roofs, expensive vehicle fleets — and yet one constantly hears the residents of these houses complaining.

-At the same time, hardly a week goes by without one of these SVP politicians coming into conflict with the law and ending up in the media.
+At the same time, hardly a week goes by without one of these SVP politicians running into trouble with the law and ending up in the media.

 The wolf